ericallam/docrails/guides/source/plugins.md

 * How to add the functionality to the app (several examples of common use cases)
 * Warnings, gotchas or tips that might help users and save them time

-Once your README is solid, go through and add RDoc comments to all the methods that developers will use.
+Once your README is solid, go through and add rdoc comments to all the methods that developers will use.
 It's also customary to add `# :nodoc:` comments to those parts of the code that are not included in the public API.

 Once your comments are good to go, navigate to your plugin directory and run: